stanford-web-security/assign0/README.md

 npm run submit
 ```

 You should submit early and often!
-There's no downside to repeatedly submitting.
-In fact, each time you submit, your code is pushed to GitHub which ensures that if disaster strikes you'll have a backup of your work.
+There's no downside to repeatedly submitting your assignment.
+In fact, each time you submit your code is committed and pushed to GitHub which ensures that if disaster strikes you'll have a backup of your work! 😅

+## Questions?

+Come to office hours or open an issue in the [discussion](https://github.com/stanford-web-security/discussion/issues) repository.